Keksuccino/FancyMenu/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Tell me about your idea for FancyMenu
+about: You miss a feature in the mod?
+Talking about it can relieve the pain.
 title: ''
 labels: feature request
 assignees: ''